Skip to main content

-Understanding KYC Requirements for Banks
+Understanding Know Your Customer (KYC) Requirements for Banks

-What is KYC?
+What is KYC in Banking?

-In short—because there’s a legal requirement for banks and other financial services firms to conduct KYC checks.
-Failure to meet KYC requirements can result in severe penalties, including large fines and potentially prison time.
+In short—because there’s a legal requirement for banks and other financial services firms to conduct KYC checks- failure to meet KYC requirements can result in severe penalties, including large fines and potentially prison time.

-In the European Union, KYC is primarily governed by the Financial Action Task Force (FATF) Recommendations which are enforced through the Anti-Money Laundering Directives (AMLD).
+In the European Union, KYC is primarily governed by the Financial Action Task Force (FATF) Recommendations, which are enforced through the Anti-Money Laundering Directives (AMLD).

 The FATF Recommendations set out a comprehensive and consistent framework of measures that countries should implement to combat money laundering and terrorist financing.
 Although the FATF Recommendations are exactly that—recommendations—virtually all EU Member States, and a total of 200 jurisdictions, treat them as law.
 Although not every jurisdiction is currently able to meet these recommendations.